Toni744/eks-terraform-setup/README.md

 ## create the kubeconfig file
 $ mkdir ~/.kube/
 $ vi ~/.kube/config
-## Copy the apiserver key and paste in the config file
+## Copy the apiserver key and paste in the config file (from apiserver to eks-acada)
 $ kubectl get pod
 $ #!/bin/bash
 $ sh iam-authenticator.sh